Children’s First Confessions

 This articles is supposed to be about your child’s first Confession so it will not develop the above themes any further but I am sure that any parent reading this will have got the idea, namely, it would be wonderful if your child’s first Confession were an occasion when you yourself are moved to make your Confession and a more conscious and intentional living of the Christian life, even if you are already a regular penitent.
 There could not be a more powerful witness to your children of the value of this great Sacrament than the whole family going to Confession and experiencing its great graces together.

-Please register via the St Augustine’s Balmain website
+Please see St Augustine’s Balmain website for full details.

 For questions regarding First Reconciliation (Confession) please contact the Parish Office on 9810 1157